 Work rights are a condition of your immigration permission.
 This means it is very important that you are clear about what you may and may not do.
 You must always comply with any restrictions, which are explained in high level detail on this page.
 Further information and guidance is available on the UK Government or UKCISA website.

 European Economic Area (EEA) or Swiss national with EU Settlement status (settled or pre-settled)

 If you are an EEA or a Swiss national who applied for the EU Settlement Scheme, or you are the dependant of one, you're permitted to work in the UK without any restrictions on the number of hours or type of work.
-To prove that you're a national or dependant of a national of an EEA country, you'll need to show an employer your passport or identity card and share your digital status.
+To prove that you are a national or dependant of a national of an EEA country, you'll need to show an employer your passport or identity card and share your digital status.

-Southampton Solent has a dedicated careers service which provides students with information on job vacancies, career planning, and every aspect of working during and after your studies.
-For more information visit the careers section.
+Solent University has a dedicated careers service which provides students with information on job vacancies, career planning, and every aspect of working during and after your studies.
+For more information, visit the careers section.

-Work placements if you have a Tier 4 visa
+Work placements if you have a Student visa

 You can work full-time on a work placement only if:

 - Your work placement is no longer than 50% of the length of your course (degree level).

 - The work placement is an assessed part of your course, included in your CAS.